Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 Yeah.

-Oh, what are we gonna do?
+What are we going to do?

 And whenever I tweet anything against the FBI, it's like I get a rash of comments like, you know, I used to like what you had to say.

-It's like I haven't changed, man.
+It's like, I haven't changed, man.

-Like we just saw a small part.
+I just saw a small part.

 That's incredible.